celestiaorg/awesome-celestia/README.md

 ### Mainnet:

-##### Relayers: We support Celstia by providing relayers channels, this is our relayers wallet for Celestia
+##### Relayers: We support Celestia by providing relayers channels, this is our relayers wallet for Celestia
 ```
 celestia1q6cc9u0x5r3fkjcex0rgxee5qlu86w8rxq438l
 ```